-From a sweeping exploration of Rembrandt and an outdoor celebration of surrealism, to art created while being held as a political prisoner, discover the best exhibitions you can see across Birmingham in 2025.
+From a vital exploration of missing histories to an immersive virtual reality adventure into rave culture, discover the best exhibitions you can see across Birmingham in 2025.

 The Bothy is a permanent outdoor installation set in the Minerva Apothecary Garden on the Grand Union Canalside, and is part of Whittle’s long-term artist project with Grand Union titled Congregation: Creating Dangerously.